What is a Resource Consent?

-You will need to obtain an application form from the Council.
-You will need to make sure you provide all of the information requested, including an assessment of the environmental effects.
-Sometimes you will need to get advice from a specialist e.g. planner, landscape architect, registered engineer, surveyor, traffic engineer, etc. to assist you with your application.
+For a resource consent application this will include an assessment of the environmental effects.
+Depending on the application specialist advice may be necessary e.g. planner, landscape architect, registered engineer, surveyor, traffic engineer, etc. to assist you with your application.

 What is it going to cost?

 Fees can be paid in person or into the Council bank account: 03-0802-0946666-00 Ref: RC<Applicant name>